revloc02/dndMarkdown/colver-5e-homebrew.md

 A long rest is a period of extended downtime, at least 24 hours long.
 A long rest can only be taken in a safe location, where characters have access to plentiful food, water, and comfort.
 A long rest cannot be attempted while in the wilderness, while sleeping on dirt or stone, or while wearing armor.
 Characters must be in a location where they do not feel the need to keep watch or constantly be on guard.

 At the end of a long rest, a character regains all lost hit points, and regains all spent Hit Dice.
 A character must have at least 1 hit point at the start of the rest to gain its benefits.

+#### Downtime

+As a result of the slower resting, there is a greater emphasis on downtime.
+Players should be encouraged to establish a home base, carouse the city at night, and build connections in new locations.

 #### Level Advancement Downtime Training